 We stayed at The Hay-Adams, because it came highly recommended by our family who had been to D.C. before, and because it was so close to many of the things we wanted to see during our 48 or so hours in Washington D.C, and I so thankful that we did.
-Plus, the hotel itself is absolutely beautiful, and I really wanted to see it for myself.
+Plus, the hotel itself is stunning, and I wanted to see it for myself.

 Arrival at The Hay-Adams

-Check-in was a very smooth process, where their bellhops helped us with our luggage, and the valet whisked our vehicle away to safely park it until we needed it again.
-All things considered, the check-in process took all of 3 minutes, and we had several attentive staff making the process swift, and effortless.
+Check-in was a smooth process, where their bellhops helped us with our luggage, and the valet whisked our vehicle away to park it until we needed it again.
+The check-in process took 3 minutes, and we had several attentive staff making the process swift and effortless.
 We were up in our room before we knew it!

 Ambience of The Hay-Adams

-The hotel itself is absolutely lovely, with a very quaint colonial decor style that is very relevant with the grand millennial style that’s taken the world by storm in the last year or two.
+The hotel itself is charming, with a very quaint colonial decor style that is very relevant to the grand millennial style taking the world by storm in the last year or two.
 I loved the dark woods paired with the delicate toile prints, pastel stripes, and shades of pink and green, and touches of gold.

-The lobby had several plush sitting areas, as well as massive floral displays that signaled the arrival of spring in the capital with sprays of seasonal flowers.
+The lobby had several plush sitting areas and massive floral displays that signaled the arrival of spring in the capital with sprays of seasonal flowers.
 Outside, the hotel was surrounded by blooming flowers, potted Ivy, and a variety of topiaries.

-The biggest benefit of the hotel, aside from its regal beauty, was that it was so close to everything we wanted to see and do in the capital.
-Unfortunately, due to the insurrection attempt in January, Lafayette Square was closed off, and the block between the White House and the hotel was completely barricaded, meaning we couldn’t get close to the White House on the side of the hotel.
-This ended up being surprisingly beneficial, as I was able to head up to the rooftop bar & restaurant and get some cool photos of the White House without anyone around, except for the secret service on the rooftop of the surrounding buildings and the White House itself.
+The most significant benefit of the hotel, aside from its regal beauty, was that it was close to everything we wanted to see and do in the capital.
+Unfortunately, due to the insurrection attempt in January, Lafayette Square was closed off.
+The block between the White House and the hotel was wholly barricaded, meaning we couldn’t get close to the White House on the side of the hotel.
+This inconvenience ended up being surprisingly beneficial, as I was able to head up to the rooftop bar & restaurant and get some excellent photos of the White House without anyone around, except for the secret service on the rooftop of the surrounding buildings and the White House itself.
 You can see them in black in the photo below.

-The rooftop restaurant, Lafayette, had an incredible view overlooking the capital as well as the White House and the Washington Monument, Lafayette Square, and much more, as well as a beautiful atmosphere, and what looked like excellent food.
+The rooftop restaurant, Lafayette, had an incredible view overlooking the capital and the White House and the Washington Monument, Lafayette Square, and much more, as well as a beautiful atmosphere and what looked like excellent food.
 We didn’t eat there this visit, but I certainly hope to dine there on our next visit – it looked delightful!

 Our Room & Its Amenities

-Our Executive Studio had a large bedroom area, a couch, as well as a sitting area, writing desk, and a courtyard view.
-We didn’t spend much time in our hotel room, and instead we were out exploring, so this was more than enough room for us to feel right at home.
+Our Executive Studio had a large bedroom area, a couch, a sitting area, a writing desk, and a courtyard view.
+We didn’t spend much time in our hotel room, and instead, we were out exploring, so this was more than enough room for us to feel right at home.